arokem/scipy-optimize/04-cross-validation.md

 Overfitting generally becomes worse as a model becomes more flexible.
 This can roughly be quantified by the number of parameters in the model.
-That is, a polynomial of degree 6 will always fit the data more accurately than a polynomial of degree 5, if only because of overfitting to the noise in the sample.
+That is, a polynomial of degree 6 will always fit the data more accurately than a polynomial of degree 5, only because of overfitting to the noise in the sample.

 > ## The bias-variance tradeoff {.callout}